imaginary-upside/JellyfinJav/README.md

 ### Usage
 When adding the media library, make sure to select "Content type: movies".
-And "Show advanced settings" to be able to select the metadata downloaders you want.

 ### Example File Names
 * abp200.mkv